A Mongolian Tale

-A Mongolian Tale (黑骏马 (黑駿馬, Hēi jùn mǎ)) is a 1995 Chinese film directed by Xie Fei and adapted by the novelist and ethnographer Zhang Chengzhi from his novel, Black Steed.
+A Mongolian Tale (黑骏马 (黑駿馬, Hēi jùn mǎ)) is a 1995 Chinese drama film directed by Xie Fei and adapted by the novelist and ethnographer Zhang Chengzhi from his novel, Black Steed.

 Plot

 A Mongolian Tale tells the story of two childhood sweethearts from their youth into their adulthood as set on the Mongolian steppes.
 Nai Nai (Dalarsurong), an old Mongolian woman is living with her orphaned granddaughter, Somiya, when she accepts into her home a boy, Bayinbulag, whose mother has died and father cannot care for.
 Though raised as a brother and sister, Somiya and Bayinbulag grow close.

 As Bayinbulag (now played by the Mongolian pop singer Tengger) is about to enter adulthood, his father suddenly writes and orders him into the city to study veterinary science.
 He leaves but promises Somiya that he will marry her when he returns.
 While in the city, Bayinbulag also becomes a student of music.
 When he returns three years later, he discovers that Somiya (now played by Naranhua) has become pregnant by another man.
 Bayinbulag chases him down and fights him, finally bringing out his knife with the intent to kill him.
 However, Nai Nai begs him to stop, and he returns home late at night drunk.
 Heartbroken, he leaves once more.

 Twelve years later, Bayinbulag has become a celebrated folk singer.
 Somiya, meanwhile, has born four sons and one daughter, though she is generally neglected by her drunken husband.
 She reveals that Nai Nai and Bayinbulag's horse has died, and that she was taken in by a trucker.
 She also confesses that she has told her daughter, Qiqig (Aojirdai) that her true father will come back one day, using a description of Bayinbulag to describe him.
 Back home, Bayinbulag suddenly finds himself in the position of being a father-figure for the girl, who believes that he is her biological father.